 McCulloch Chain Saw Oil is the best oil to use when mixing your fuel.
 It is specially compounded for use in two-cycle, air-cooled engines and it lubricates better than other oils at the high internal temperatures at which air-cooled engines operate.
 This means that less McCulloch Oil is required to a gallon of gasoline in the fuel mixture.
-Do not use two-cycle outboard oil or motor oil containing additives for these will cause the formation of excessive carbon.
 If McCulloch Oil is not available, use a medium grade, non-detergent SAE 40 motor oil.
 Do not use reclaimed oils.